Welcome to the website for CS101 Section 7D1. This is an online course section.

 - I generally grade HW assignments and Exams within two days after the due date.
 You should see your grades and feedback posted by then.

 - I will update Participation grades usually after two or three have been due.
-I generally don't give feedback on these, you will just see your grade adjusted if you did the assignment(s).
+I don't give feedback on these, you will just see your grade adjusted if you did the assignment(s).

 - MyITLab grades are computed automatically.
 The course coordinator will import these into the CS101 gradebook periodically throughout the semester, usually after each assignment is due, if we have data available from the MyITLab team.